Health Outreach Baltimore recently celebrated 9 years serving families at Mercy Medical Center. Read more here.

-Health Outreach Baltimore’s (HOB) student advocates partner with Mercy Medical Center to connect pregnant women and families with young children to community resources in four Mercy Medical Center departments:
+Health Outreach Baltimore’s (HOB) student advocates partner with Mercy Medical Center to connect pregnant women and families with young children to community resources in three Mercy Medical Center departments:

 - Center for Advanced Fetal Care (CAFC)

 Over twenty-five student advocates work throughout the academic year to connect clients to following community resources:

 - Breastfeeding resources